The various types of swallowtail butterflies are some of the most beautiful butterflies in the world. Each has its own unique look and behavior.

 Scientific name: Papilio glaucus

-Eastern Tiger Swallowtails are some of the most beautiful butterflies in the world, and they are also some of the most widespread butterflies to see fluttering around flowers.
+Eastern tiger swallowtails are some of the most beautiful butterflies in the world, and they are also some of the most widespread butterflies to see fluttering around flowers.
 Males have four black tiger stripes on yellow wings.

 Dark-colored females can sometimes have small spots of orange on their undersides, like the males.
 Many dark-colored females will have black or dark gray colors instead of yellow ones.
 In addition, some females have blue markings on their hindwings in the yellow morph.